Scott Chisholm, first responder-changemaker-Collateral Damage founder

 You know I still hate the bomb

-“I remember the sounds, the feeling, the smell, the environment; I will never get it out of my mind,” he says.
-“It definitively changed who I was then and who I am today.”
+“I remember the sounds, the feeling, the smell, the environment,” he says.
+“I will never get it out of my mind.
+It definitively changed who I was then and who I am today.”

-Growing up, he might not have had the words to articulate it.
+Growing up, Scott might not have had the words to articulate it.
 But looking back now, he recognizes that his father was a depressive alcoholic with “significant mental health issues.”
 Robert was hospitalized six times (“that I know of,” says Scott), although the real reason was usually kept from his children.

 “I was often told other things about what was going on,” says Scott.
 “I was once told that my dad was in the hospital for hemorrhoids.
 It rings with me today, how far we’d go to make things up to hide mental health issues.”

 For Scott, his father’s death marked the first time he’d lost a loved one.
-So for quite awhile he wasn’t aware that people’s reaction—to completely avoid the subject—wasn’t a typical response to death.
+So, for quite awhile he wasn’t aware that people’s reaction—to completely avoid the subject—wasn’t a typical response to death.
 It took several years before he realized just how specific that code of silence is to suicide.

 Answering the siren call

 With no one to talk to, Scott got through the first few difficult months after Robert’s suicide by focusing on finishing high school.
 He graduated that spring of 1982 and started gearing up to leave home for university.
-“I was able to compartmentalize and put (my father’s death) aside,” says Scott.
-“Whether that was out of my personal need or whether that was the normal chronology of the time in my life, I don’t know.”
+“I was able to compartmentalize and put (my father’s death) aside.
+Whether that was out of my personal need or whether that was the normal chronology of the time in my life, I don’t know.”

 He completed the Paramedic program at St. Clair College in Windsor, Ontario in 1988, and then accepted what he thought would be a temporary job as a full-time paramedic in Thunder Bay, Ontario.
 But as fate would have it, he wound up meeting the woman who would become the mother of his children, sons Curtis and Kyle (now 17 and 15), and he made the northern city his home.